svgeesus/EuroMPE/Duophonic/Panel.md

 ![thonk lopro](./img/thonk-lopro.png)

-Does not need daughterboard, use 3.2mm radius circular hole per button.
+Does not need daughterboard, use 3.2mm radius circular hole per button (checked with Thonk).
 Button caps in several colors, 6mm diameter.
 Available as momentary or latching, use the momentary ones.
 Height above PCB 14.3mm similar to the encoder.

 ### Encoder